 After this, from 2006-2010, Bernard served on the Defence Select Committee.

 In 2010, Bernard was appointed as Chair of the Public Administration Select Committee (PASC), the remit of which was to consider matters relating to the quality and standards of administration within the Civil Service.
 In 2015, the Committee acquired constitutional affairs, in addition to the old PASC remit, and became the Public Administration and Constitutional Affairs Committee (PACAC).
-While Bernard was Chair, PASC/PACAC undertook a range of high profile and important inquiries, including into civil service reform, English Votes for English Laws and the future of the Union, and lessons learned from the EU referendum.
+As Chair, Bernard has overseen a range of high profile and important inquiries.
+These have looked at topics including: civil service reform; English Votes for English Laws; the future of the Union; and lessons learned from the EU referendum.

 PACAC also has a remit to examine reports of the Parliamentary and Health Service Ombudsman.
 As part of this, PACAC has scrutinised reports on learning from mistakes in the NHS, the quality of NHS complaints investigations, and unsafe discharge from hospital.
 Some of this work has built on the new Healthcare Safety Investigation Branch, which the government established in response to a PASC report on Investigating Clinical Incidents in the NHS.